Linda M. Hooks Professor of Economics

 Professor Hooks serves as faculty advisor to Omicron Delta Kappa and as faculty advisor to Panhellenic.
 Other W&L work includes a Presidential Search Committee, Provost Search Committee, Vice-President for Advancement Search Committee, President's Advisory Committee, Faculty Representative to the Board of Trustees, Faculty Review Committee, Sorority Housing Committee, the Trustee Alcohol Steering Committee, the Alcohol Task Force, the Faculty Executive Committee, and the Fringe Benefits Committee.

-Before coming to Washington and Lee, Professor Hooks worked as an economist in the Financial Industry Studies group at the Federal Reserve Bank of Dallas.
-She is a native of Haynesville, Louisiana, and lives in Lexington with her husband and two sons.
+Before coming to Washington and Lee, Professor Hooks worked as an economist at the Federal Reserve Bank of Dallas.
+She is a native of Haynesville, Louisiana, and has two sons.

 Ph.D., M.A., University of California at Los Angeles